SNCFdevelopers/wcs/README.md

 We plan to release first version in **January 2020**.

+## Known issues

+Select and select options size behavior, especially with multiple select.
+As of now we recommend setting a fixed width on the select to prevent resizing from happening.
+A stale branch `fix-select-options-size` contains some work to fix it, but it is abandonned for now.

 ## Documentation

 There is documentation available at https://sncf.gitlab.io/wcs-ci/develop/.
 It is only available for the develop branch though as the project remains unreleased.